KTP8/FinAlDash/README.md

 11. [License](#license)

 ## Introduction
+This project has been written by Kiran Taylor-Patel as a submission for Portfolio 1 (Code Institute: Diploma in Full Stack Development).
 This project is a financial dashboard website that provides key financial metrics, market trends, and secuirty information relevant to UK based investors.
 The purpose of this page is to serve as a blog/brief introductory to investing by outlining the key market indictaors that investors must monitor as well as the security threats posed by investing/use of online financial services.
 The finanical dashboard website also includes links to useful resources such as yahoo finance (for investment metrics) and action fraud (for reporting security threats).

 ## Technologies Used